umbraco/UmbracoDocs/Extending/Packages/Package-Actions/index.md

 # What are package actions?

 Package actions are a way to perform common tasks while installing / uninstalling packages.
 Currently we have 2 actions available.
-If you need to perform more advanced installation routines, you will have to write your own package action using the `IPackageAction` Interface, which will then automatically be picked up by Umbraco.
+If you need to perform more advanced installation routines, you will have to write your own package action using the `IPackageAction` interface, which will then automatically be picked up by Umbraco.

 ## Adding actions to a package